patrickbucher/docs/clean-agile/clean-agile.md

   Design, architecture, code structure, efficiency, and throughput of a system should improve and not detoriate over time.
-- **Fearless Competence**: Developers are often afraid of modifying bad code, and therefor, bad code isn't improved. ("You touch it, you break it.
+- **Fearless Competence**: Developers are often afraid of modifying bad code, and therefore, bad code isn't improved. ("You touch it, you break it.
 You break it, you own it.")
 Test-Driven Development is helpful to overcome this fear by allowing for an automated quality assessment after every change to the code.
 - **No QA Findings**: Bugs should not be discovered by QA, but avoided or